-The National Survey Key Facts for Policy & Practice series is classified as Official Statistics (under the Statistics and Registration Service Act 2007) and is required to comply with the Code of Practice for Official Statistics.
+The National Survey Key Facts for Policy and Practice series is classified as Official Statistics (under the Statistics and Registration Service Act 2007) and is required to comply with the Code of Practice for Official Statistics.
 The Code covers a number of Principles and Protocols, including those relating to the release of statistics.

 In complying with the Code of Practice, early access may be allowed to senior officials and ministers for the purposes of briefing prior to public release.
 Pre-release access to the Outdoor Recreation section will be given to the holders of the following posts:

-- Executive Director of Evidence, Policy & Permitting, NRW
+- Executive Director of Evidence, Policy and Permitting, NRW

 - Head of Evidence and Knowledge, NRW